51 evacuees from Afghanistan arrive in Uganda at US request

-Authorities said in a statement that the group, transported to Uganda on a chartered flight, arrived early Wednesday.
-The statement said they included men, women and children.
+Authorities said in a statement that the group, transported to Uganda on a chartered flight, included men, women and children.
 No further details were immediately given on the evacuees' identities.

 “The decision to host those in need is informed by the government of Uganda's consistent policy of receiving refugees and persons in distress as well as playing a responsible role in matters of international concern," the statement said.